Mark Rothko: Rothko Chapel

-Rothko's painting technique required considerable physical stamina that the ailing artist was no longer able to muster.
-To create the paintings he envisioned, Rothko was forced to hire two assistants, to apply the chestnut-brown paint in quick strokes of several layers: "brick reds, deep reds, black mauves".
-On half of the works, Rothko applied none of the paint himself and was for the most part content to supervise the slow, arduous process.
+Rothko's painting technique necessitated physical strength and stamina that the ailing artist could no longer muster.
+He hired two assistants to apply the multiple layers of paint.
+On half of the works, Rothko applied none of the paint himself and was content to supervise the slow, arduous process.
 He felt the completion of the paintings to be "torment", and the inevitable result was to create "something you don't want to look at".

-The chapel is the culmination of six years of Rothko's life and represents his gradually growing concern for the transcendent.
-For some, to witness these paintings is to submit one's self to a spiritual experience, which, through its transcendence of subject matter, approximates that of consciousness itself.
-It forces one to approach the limits of experience and awakens one to the awareness of one's own existence.
-For others, the chapel houses fourteen large paintings whose dark, nearly impenetrable surfaces represent hermeticism and contemplation.
+The chapel represents six years of Rothko's life and his growing concern for the transcendent.
+For some, viewing the chapel's three paintings is akin to submitting to a spiritual experience.
+The paintings have been likened to self-awareness, hermeticism, and contemplativeness.

-The chapel paintings consist of a monochrome triptych in soft brown, on the central wall, comprising three 5-by-15-foot panels, and a pair of triptychs on the left and right, made of opaque black rectangles.
+The chapel paintings consist of a monochrome triptych in soft brown, on the central wall, comprising three 5-by-15-foot panels and a pair of triptychs on the left and right made of opaque black rectangles.
 Between the triptychs are four individual paintings, measuring 11-by-15 feet each.
 One additional individual painting faces the central triptych, from the opposite wall.
 The effect is to surround the viewer with massive, imposing visions of darkness.
-Despite its basis in religious symbolism (the triptych) and less-than-subtle imagery (the crucifixion), the paintings are difficult to attach specifically to traditional Christian motifs and may act on the viewers subliminally.
-An active spiritual or aesthetic inquiry may be elicited from the viewer in the same way a religious icon with specific symbolism does.
-In this way, Rothko's erasure of symbols both removes and creates barriers to the work.
+Despite its basis in religious symbolism and imagery, the paintings may be considered distinct from traditional Christian motifs and may act on the viewers subliminally.
+Rothko's erasure of symbols both removes and creates barriers to the work.

-As it turned out, these works would be his final artistic statement to the world.
-They were finally unveiled at the chapel's opening in 1971.
-Rothko never saw the completed chapel, and never installed the paintings.
-On February 28, 1971, at the dedication, Dominique de Menil said, "We are cluttered with images and only abstract art can bring us to the threshold of the divine", noting Rothko's courage in painting what might be called "impenetrable fortresses" of color.
-The drama for many critics of Rothko's work is the uneasy position of the paintings between, as Chase notes, "nothingness or vapidity" and "dignified 'mute icons' offering 'the only kind of beauty we find acceptable today'".
+The paintings were unveiled at the chapel's opening in 1971.
+Rothko never saw the completed chapel and never installed the paintings.
+On February 28, 1971, at the dedication, Dominique de Menil said, "We are cluttered with images and only abstract art can bring us to the threshold of the divine", noting Rothko's courage in painting "impenetrable fortresses" of color.